Bryant Turner Jr.

-Bryant Turner Jr. (born November 25, 1987) is a former Canadian football defensive lineman.
+Bryant Turner Jr. (born November 25, 1987) is an American former professional football defensive lineman.
 He made his professional debut with the Winnipeg Blue Bombers in 2011.
 He played college football at UAB.

 Professional career

 Winnipeg Blue Bombers

 Bryant Turner signed with Winnipeg on May 9, 2011.
 On December 19, 2013, the Blue Bombers added two years to Turner's contract, extending his contract through the 2016 season.
 Following five seasons with the Bombers Turner was released by Winnipeg on March 22, 2016.

 BC Lions

 On April 6, 2016, Bryant Turner signed a one-year contract with the BC Lions of the Canadian Football League.